interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 And then run the generated update script:
 `bash update_smartcanvas.sh`

-## Execute start script
+## Application start script

-For starting the application with the version decided by `DEPLOYMENT_BRANCH`, a command can be ran for generating a script:
+For starting the application with the version decided by `DEPLOYMENT_BRANCH`, a command can be ran for generating a start script:
 ```bash
 tee start_smartcanvas.sh << HEREDOC
 #!/bin/bash